paulxiep/portfolio/README.md

 4. [chat_csv](chat_csv): Chatbot app that allows you to ask questions about your csv or postgresql data.
 5. [cities_skylines_transport_ridership](cities_skylines_transport_ridership): Basic data visualization using Seaborn.
 6. [duck_detection](duck_detection): Basic object detection and json data manipulation.
+7. [24_plus_solver](24_plus_solver): This is mainly a toy project for a challenge, made use of generator functions.
-7. [geospatial](geospatial): Geospatial Data Science, still only a practice ground.
+8. [geospatial](geospatial): Geospatial Data Science, still only a practice ground.
 I have yet to find a dataset I like to work with and make something fruitful out of it.

-With the exception of 7 Wonders, Catan, and Chat CSV, the rest are 1-day projects (3, 4, 5) or practice range (6).
+With the exception of 7 Wonders, Catan, and Chat CSV, the rest are 1-day projects (3, 5, 6, 7) or practice range (8).

 More project info can be found on the projects' own readme.